POLAR-fhiR/fhircrackr/docs/README.md

 on flattening resources.

-In general, `fhir_crack()` will paste multiple entries for the same attribute together in the data frame, using the separator provided by the `sep` argument.
+In general, `fhir_crack()` will paste multiple entries for the same attribute together in the table, using the separator provided by the `sep` argument.

 Let’s have a look at the following simple example, where we have a bundle containing just two Patient resources.
-The example is part of the `fhricrackr` package and you can make it available like this:
+The example is part of the `fhircrackr` package and you can make it available like this:

 ``` r
 bundles <- fhir_unserialize(bundles = example_bundles1)
 ```

-They represent a very simple bundle of just two Patient resources which looks like this:
+This represents a bundle list with only one very simple bundle of just two Patient resources which looks like this:

     <Bundle>